What is Phonics?

 How is Read Write Inc taught?

 This ensures that all children are learning the 'sounds' that they need to know to move them on confidently to the next stage of their reading journey.
-Children are then taught in these groups, every day, focussing on the different sounds.
-For the first 4 weeks, these sessions are for 1/2 hour each day and focus on 'speed sounds' (see parents powerpoint for more information) these sessions are then extended to an hour when children share storybooks and develop their writing skills.
+Children are taught in these groups, every day, focussing on the different sounds.
+For the first 4 weeks of the Autumn term, these sessions are for 1/2 hour each day and focus on 'speed sounds' (see parents powerpoint for more information).
+In KS1, these sessions are then extended to an hour when children share storybooks and develop their writing skills.
+Reception children continue with daily 1/2 sessions in addition to having access to learning opportunities during Child Initiated Learning (exploration time).
 Your children will bring books home to share with you focussing on the sound that they have been learning.
 In addition, they will bring home a picture book from the library to share together.

 learn 44 sounds and the corresponding letters/letter groups using simple picture prompts – see below